dgkogan/cse15l-lab-reports/lab1Report.md

 First, make sure you have your account set up with your username and password.

-If you are on a windows machine, you will also have to install Git from the [Git website][2].
+If you are on a Windows machine, you will also have to install Git from the [Git website][2].

 Now, you should be able to use the `git bash` terminal